12 Best Lats Exercises to Build a Bigger and Stronger Back

 12. Meadows Row

-When doing a lat workout with a barbell, there are plenty of single-arm exercises you can add to correct potential imbalances.
+When doing a lat workout with a barbell, you can add plenty of single-arm exercises to correct potential imbalances.

-The meadows row is a unilateral landmine exercise used to target the muscles of the back.
-This exercise is designed to target your latissimus dorsi, trapezius, and rear deltoid muscles.
+The meadow row is a unilateral landmine exercise used to target the back muscles.
+This exercise targets the latissimus dorsi, trapezius, and rear deltoid muscles.

-If done properly, it will create small tears in your muscles, which will heal and cause your muscles to grow stronger and larger.
+If done properly, it will create small muscle tears, which will heal and cause your muscles to grow stronger and larger.

 How To Do